Cooking and Dining the Abruzzi

 Palazzo Tour d'Eau - For One (Dbl Occ)

 Completely restored in 2002, Palazzo Tour d’Eau is the ideal place to stay for anyone looking to experience the simplicity and beauty of this historic and luxurious residence.
 From its perch on the very highest point of the village’s rocky hill, the palace commands a spectacular panoramic view of the whole valley.
-You will spend your week exploring historic villages, witnessing the creation of organic products at the hands of local artisans, immerse yourself in the art of cooking with professional chefs, and taste the hypnotic flavors of Abruzzese cuisine.
+You will spend your week exploring historic villages, witnessing the creation of organic products at the hands of local artisans, enjoying the art of cooking with local chefs, and tasting the hypnotic flavors of Abruzzese cuisine.

 Your morning will start as always with a delicious Italian breakfast, after which you will head out for a visit to an award-winning Olive Press, to learn sampling techniques on how to taste a variety of olive oils.
 You will walk through the olive grove, learn how the olives are picked, and then see how they are processed to obtain the extra virgin cold press olive oil.
 After a short break, you will join in your first hands-on cooking class, to explore the basic ingredients of Abruzzo cuisine.
 You will create one of the delicious appetizers that highlights the region, a main course based on vegetables, and a delightful dessert.
 The theme for this class is quick and healthy homemade meals, recipes, and techniques you will be able to implement at home.
 Everyone will dine on these tasty creations in traditional Italian style, slowly and in good company!

 Homemade Pasta Extravaganza | Wine Pairing Class | Sommelier